CTFD PortoGaia

-The CTFD PortoGaia (Centro de Treinos e Formação Desportiva Jorge Costa; English: Centro de Treinos e Formação Desportiva Jorge Costa) is a football training complex located in Vila Nova de Gaia, Portugal, that is used by the senior, reserve and youth teams of FC Porto.
+The CTFD PortoGaia (Centro de Treinos e Formação Desportiva Jorge Costa; English: Centro de Treinos e Formação Desportiva Jorge Costa) is a football training complex located in Olival, Vila Nova de Gaia, Portugal, that is used by the senior, reserve and youth teams of FC Porto.

 Designed by Portuguese architect Alcino Soutinho and inaugurated in the summer of 2002, the complex is property of the Vila Nova de Gaia municipality, with the official name CTFD Olival/Crestuma.
 It had a construction cost of €16 million but was leased to FC Porto for €500 a month for a period of 50 years.